zio/zio-quill/README.md

 as a resource dependency which can be provided later (see `ZioJdbc` for helper methods that assist in doing this).

-The resource dependency itself is just a `Has[Connection]`.
-Since this is frequently used The type `QIO[T]` i.e. Quill-IO has been defined as an alias for `ZIO[Has[Connection], SQLException, T]` so if you have a JDBC connection object, just provide it!
+Since the resource dependency itself is just a `Has[Connection]` the result of a `run` call is `ZIO[Has[Connection], SQLException, T]`.
+Since this is frequently used, the type `QIO[T]` i.e. Quill-IO has been defined as an alias it.
+This means that if you have a `Connection` object, you just provide it!

 ```scala
 def conn: Connection = _